lanwin/esphome_samsung_ac/readme.md

         - lambda: UARTDebug::log_hex(direction, bytes, ' ');
 ```

+## FAQ

+* **Did I need to power cycle my Samsung devices to make it work?** No, but the should be turned on
+* **Did this works also with Samsung heat pumps?** Yes, while it was not desinged in the first place, we have reports that it also works with them.
+* **Did I need a ESP for each indoor device?** When all your indoor devices are connected to the same outdoor device, then you need just one.
+Otherwise you need one for each outdoor device.

 ## NASA vs Non NASA

 It took me a while to figure out what the difference is.
 NASA is the new wire protocol which Samsung uses for their AC systems.